VIIIbyuL/506-final-project/README.md

 - include additional features like volaitility or trade volume or indicators to expand
 - need to get more article data, the api has limits and it's hard to scrape data
 - the model doesn't exactly train by group specifically, just views it indiscriminatly
+- ensure the market price change aligns by day
+- this is only a one time prediction, not exactly an incrementive learning model

 ---